-Your first paper trade in 5 minutes
+Your first trade lab order in 5 minutes

 Hex37 drops you in with a $10,000 simulated balance and live crypto market data.
 Here is how to go from a fresh account to your first filled order without getting lost.